 Join Bucks County Free Library’s Help Desk team to provide tech help along with traditional services to library users at various branches.
 You will work with library users to answer tech questions and assist with computer help and portable and mobile device services.
 As we bring more technology to library users through recording studios, programming robots, or Oculus Rift demonstrations, you can be a part of this exciting team for Bucks County Free Library.
 Candidate must be able to travel to different BCFL locations.
 This is an FLSA non-exempt position.

 - Requires an associate’s degree or two years of college.

 - One year experience working with computer hardware and software.

-- Must have current driver’s license, insurance, and own transportation or ability to travel among many library sites.
+- Must have current driver’s license, insurance, and own transportation or ability to travel to different library sites.

 - Applicant must provide on date of hire the following three required clearances: PA State Police Criminal Record Check; PA Child Abuse History Clearance; and FBI fingerprint-based background check.

 Schedule: Positions are 16 hours per week.
 Currently, the positions are temporary for approximately four months with two shifts available: